AnirudhS3110/Exploring_ML/8) Support Vector Machine/readme.md

 - - Radial basis Kernel
 - - Sigmoid Kernel

+##### Radial Basis Kernel:
+- measures the similarity between data points based on their Euclidean distance.

 ### Hyperparameter tuning
 - Hyperparameters can be tuned to improve the performance of an SVM model.
 Optimal hyperparameters can be found using grid search and cross-validation methods, which will iterate through different kernel, regularization (C), and gamma values to find the best combination.